sandsmark/homefilesharing/README.md

 ![screenshot](/doc/screenshot.png)

-A simple application that shows other computers running this application on your LAN, and allows file transfers between trusted computers.
+A simple application that shows other computers running this application on your LAN, and allows file transfers between trusted computers, as well as remotely controlling the cursor.
+For when you can't be bothered to get up.

 While there have been others like this before, they were either way too complex, didn't support encryption, or didn't provide source code so I could